MathSquared/how-to-testify/guide.md

 Make sure you print the **right number of copies**, which will be listed in the hearing notice.
 You'll probably want to go to a print shop.
 Save paper by printing double-sided, and staple each copy of your testimony.

 I've uploaded my SB 4 written testimony as `sample-testimony.pdf` in this repository.
+If you're viewing this on the Web, you can view the [Web-hosted version](https://github.com/MathSquared/how-to-testify/blob/master/sample-testimony.pdf).

 ### Oral testimony